agent runs on all BIG-IP®

 potentially requires network address translation when there is a firewall in the path between the big3d

-agent and the Global Traffic Manager.
+agent and the Global Traffic Manager system.
 The firewall translates only the packet headers, not the payloads.

 The virtual server translation option resolves this issue.
 When you configure